sanctum-black/blog/computer-science/julia-for-beginners/julia-for-beginners.md

 ```

 ### 4.2 Floating-point types
-Julia has 3 different floating-point types, depending on the maximum number bits they accept:
+Julia has three different floating-point types depending on the maximum number of accepted bits:

 | Type                                                                     | Precision                                                                      | Number of bits |
 | ------------------------------------------------------------------------ | ------------------------------------------------------------------------------ | -------------- |